Hadoop is an Apache framework developed completely in Java with the opensource brand.

-HDFS is suitable for storing the large amount of data like peta and tera bytes of data which process the data using Map reduce for OLTP transaction.
+HDFS is suitable for storing a large amount of data like peta and tera bytes of data which process the data using Map reduce for OLTP transaction.

-In HDFS, set of data is called as blocks,each block of data is replicated in different node or machines.
+In HDFS, the set of data is called as blocks, each block of data is replicated in different node or machines.
 The number of nodes where this data is replicated is configured in hadoop system.

-Map Reduce is a java framework used to write programs, which are executed parallel to process large amount of data in clustered environment.
+Map Reduce is a java framework used to write programs, which are executed parallel to process a large amount of data in the clustered environment.

 Hadoop provides Map Reduce API’s to write map reduce programs.
 We have to make use of those API’s and customize our data analysis login in the code.

-The map reduce piece of code fetchs and process the data in distributed environment
+The map reduce a piece of code fetchs and process the data in a distributed environment

 Map reduce has two different task 1.Mapper 2.
 Reducer

-Map takes the input data and process this data in set of tasks with dividing input data. and out of this map is result of set of task, which are given to reducer. reducer process this data and combine the data output the data.
+Map takes the input data and processes this data in a set of tasks by dividing input data. and out of this map is the result of the set of task, which are given to reducer. reducer process this data and combine the data output the data.

 Hive is apache framework which is SQL wrapper implementation of map reduce programs.
 Hive provides sql languages which understand by hadoop system.

 Database developer writes Hive Queries in hive tool for the result.
-This queries calls the underlying map reduce jobs, process the data, finally data is returned to hive tool.
+This queries call the underlying map to reduce jobs, process the data, finally data is returned to the hive tool.

-Advantages with hive is no need of java programming code in hadoop environment.
+Advantages with the hive is no need of java programming code in hadoop environment.

-In some cases, sql queries are not performing well, or some database feature (group by sql function) is not implemented in hive, then we have to write map reduce plugin and register this plugin to hive repository.
+In some cases, SQL queries are not performing well, or some database feature (group by SQL function) is not implemented in the hive, then we have to write map-reduce plugin and register this plugin to hive repository.
 This is one time tasks.

 Hadoop Use case explained:-

-Let me take scenario before apache hadoop is introduced into software world
+Let me take scenario before apache hadoop is introduced into the software world

-For each month, if this company wants to process the data by store wise for finding the best product as well as loyal customer that means we need to process and calculate the data and findout the best customer as well as best selling product in each region to give better offers.
+For each month, if this company wants to process the data by store wise for finding the best product as well as a loyal customer that means we need to process and calculate the data and find out the best customer as well as best selling product in each region to give better offers.

-Assume that 2000 stores will have the data of all the products and customer details, and customer purchase information per each stores.
+Assume that 2000 stores will have the data of all the products and customer details, and customer purchase information per each store.

 To find the popular product sold in the last year Christmas per the Store A, so that this year we can target the customers to give different discounts for this products